Calum09/Calum09/README.md

 - 👋 Hi, I’m Calum
-- 👀 I’m interested in fullstack web development
+- 👀 I’m interested in Fullstack Development
-- 🌱 I’m currently learning HTML, CSS, Python, JavaScript and React
+- 🌱 I’m currently working with: JavaScript, TypeScript, React, ReactNative, HTML, CSS, Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web and Mobile Apps
-- 📫 How to reach me: Go to my personal website
+- 📫 How to reach me: Go to my personal website:

 <!---
 Calum09/Calum09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.